Lake Effect Cloud Accounting

 - External users: $78/hour (factored in is a fee we are charged by UB for accepting external payments)

 - Consulting must be purchased in 8 hour increments but can be used in 30 minute chunks.

-Virtual Servers on the Lake Effect Cloud are called Instances Just like Amazon, CCR provides a wide selection of instance types optimized to fit different use cases.
-Instance types comprise varying combinations of CPU, memory, and storage capacity and give you the flexibility to choose the appropriate mix of resources for your applications.
-Each instance type includes one or more instance sizes, allowing you to scale your resources to the requirements of your target workload.
-Click here to see the Instance Types offered in Lake Effect
+Virtual Servers on the Lake Effect Cloud are called Instances.
+Just like Amazon, CCR provides a wide selection of instance types optimized to fit different use cases.
+Instance types comprise varying combinations of CPU and RAM (memory) to give you the flexibility to choose the appropriate mix of resources for your applications.
+Click here to see the instance types offered in Lake Effect

 NOTE: A single subscription will allow you to use any of these instance types.
 The larger the instance type, the faster you will use up your subscriptions.
 We recommend users do development on smaller virtual machine instances and grow them once the project needs more resources.
 Example: One subscription will allow you to run:

 - Two c1.m4 (2 VCPUs, 4GB RAM) cloud instances for 1 year or one of them for 2 years! or

 - One c2.m4 cloud instance (2 CPUs, 4GB RAM) for 6 months or